Skip to Main Content

 screenshot of Federation.figshare new record field for adding co-authors

-These are taken from the Australian Fields of Research classification system.
+These are taken from the Australian Fields of Research classifications.
 You can choose more than one and either select from the drop-down menu or search for your subject area.
-If you can’t find exactly what you’re looking for, we recommend finding the best option and getting more specific in the Keywords section.
+If you can’t find exactly what you’re looking for, we recommend finding the best option and adding more specific terms in the Keywords field.

 screenshot of Federation.figshare new record field for categories

-Select an item type that best describes your research to aid in search and discovery.
+Select an item type that best describes your research file to facilitate finding your files.

-If unsure what an item type might be mouse over a type and click on the dark grey ‘I’ to find additional information.
+If unsure of an item type, put your mouse over a type and click on the dark grey ‘I’ to find additional information.

 Add keywords that will help make your research more discoverable.
 Hit return after each keyword you enter.
 Start typing in the text box for suggestions, or enter your own keywords.
 These keywords should be more specific than the Category and help others find your research.
 Add as many keywords as you want - just hit enter after each keyword.
 Figshare remembers ones you’ve entered previously and will suggest keywords based on keywords that have been added to the database previously.